Orion Labs raises $29 million to automate real-time voice communications

 Dell Technologies Capital led this latest round (a series B) in San Francisco-based Orion, with participation from WRVI Capital and existing investors including Avalon Ventures, Argentum Capital Partners, Allen and Company, and Mathers Associates.
 It brings the startup’s total raised to over $60 million following an $18.25 financing round in September 2017.

-According to LinkedIn data, Orion has close to 1,200 employees — up from 50 as of September 2017.
+According to LinkedIn data, Orion has around 50 employees.